Monday, September 1, 2025

 Fighting the regime

 Alexandria Ocasio-Cortez and Bernie Sanders have been raising lots of money for future elections, and going all over the west, campaigning against rule of the oligarchy.
+They both issue challenging statements that challenge the official versions.

 Cory Booker broke the record for filibustering, previously held by someone trying to block civil rights legislation.